• Page 1 Chronology

 Medicine Men:

 Ojibwa Medicine Man with drum emblazoned for the Turtle (Mikinaak/Mshiikenh) clan ca.1900.
+In 1899 the New York Tribune ran an article on "Chippewa Socercers".

 Minnesota Historical Society, wikicommons

 1919, H.R.H.
-Edward, the Prince of Wales spent 3 days fishing with Ojibwa guides on the Nipigon River in Ontario.
-His cousin Prince Arthur, Duke of Connaught and Strathearn had recommended the trip having done it himself the year prior with the Ojibwa.
+Edward, the Prince of Wales spent three days fishing with Ojibwa guides on the Nipigon River in Ontario.
+His cousin Prince Arthur, Duke of Connaught & Strathearn had recommended the trip having done it himself the year prior with the Ojibwa.
 In total, Edward's entourage had 20 guides, one was Chief of the Nipigon Ojibway Band.
 Another guide caught Edward's attention, as he was certain they had met before.
 They had, at a field inspection the Prince held in France prior to the Battle of Cambrai (1917).[188]
 Edward also met with the League of Canadian Indians at Sault Ste Marie and inaugurated Canada's "Warriors' Day" at the Canadian National Exhibition during his 1919 trip.

 wikicommons